Achatinella: Feeding

 These tree snails are nocturnal, and feed by grazing fungus which grows on the surface of native plant leaves.

 Although these tree snails are occasionally found on introduced plants, it is unknown whether or not the fungus which grows on these plants can provide long-term support for healthy breeding populations of these snails.

 In captivity Achatinella feed on fungus growing on leaves of Metrosideros polymorpha.
 They also feed on cornstarch, which can be spread in terraria with water and on cultures of sooty mold grown on laboratory agar.
 In captivity, cuttlebone is used as a source for calcium.

 Life cycle

 Adult snails are hermaphroditic (having both male and female reproductive organs) and can live for many years.
 These are live bearing snails (give birth to live snails instead of laying eggs).

 Predation and other threats

 Because growth rate and fertility are very low, these snails are especially vulnerable to loss of individuals through human collection, through predation, or because of other disturbances.

-The most serious threats to the survival of Oʻahu tree snails are predation by the introduced carnivorous snail Euglandina rosea, predation by rats (Rattus exulans, Rattus norvegicus, Rattus rattus), and loss of habitat due to the spread of non-native vegetation into higher elevation forests.
+The most serious threats to the survival of Oʻahu tree snails are predation by the introduced carnivorous snail Euglandina rosea, by rats (Rattus exulans, Rattus norvegicus, Rattus rattus), and loss of habitat due to the spread of non-native vegetation into higher elevation forests.

-Jackson's chameleon Trioceros jacksonii, that was introduced to Hawaii in early 1970s, is a serious threat to Achatinella, because it directly preys on them and on other snails too.
+An additional threat is Jackson's chameleon (Trioceros jacksonii) that were introduced to Hawaii in the early 1970s are a serious threat to Achatinella, because the chameleons directly prey on them and other snails species.
 Other predators of Achatinella include the land planarian Platydemus manokwari.